-Open up VLC media player, there's no need to select your video and open it using the “open with VLC” option due to the fact that we need to select the video again in step 2.
+Open the VLC media player.
+There’s no point selecting your video and opening it using the “open with VLC” option since you’ll be selecting the video in the next step anyway.

 2. Add your video within the stream menu

-Hover over the media tab and click on Stream, alternatively you can use the CTRL+S on your keyboard and the Stream menu will open up.
-Now you can add the video you want to burn the subtitles to by clicking on the Add button and selecting your video file.
+Hover over the media tab and click on Stream.
+Alternatively, use the shortcut CTRL+S and the Stream menu will open up.

-3. Select the subtitles you wish to hardcode
+3. Select the subtitles you want to hardcode

-At the bottom of this window, click on the stream button.
-Once you've done this you'll be taken to the next page where you have to confirm the video source by clicking Next in the bottom right.
+At the bottom of this window, click on the Stream button.
+Once done, you'll see the next page.
+Here, confirm the video source by clicking Next in the bottom right.

 4. Add stream output file destination

 Next you need to create the output location for your new video file.
-To do this, select File in the dropdown menu and click on the Add button next to it.
+To do so, select File in the dropdown menu and tap the Add button next to it.

-Now a File tab will open up and you will have to name that file whatever you want to call it.
-Also make sure to add on the “.mp4” extension to the end of your filename.
+Now, a File tab will open up and you’ll have to name that file whatever you want to call it.
+Don’t forget to make sure you add the “.mp4” extension to the end of your filename.